efeslab/ER/artifact/README.txt

 ```bash
 make verify
 ```
+Note that for concurrent applications (e.g. python-2018-1000030), we should also enforce the recorded thread-interleaving while running the program with er-generated inputs.
+However, the thread-interleaving enforcement has not been implemented.
+As a result, for concurrent applications, you may find the control-flow mismatches in this precise comparison.
+In such case, you can only rely on the above `make elf-fail` and `make elf-fail-er` to verify that the er-generated inputs lead to the same failure.

 In the end, you can also see ER statistics (number of iterations and symbolic replay time):
 ```bash